NeuralNetworkVerification/Marabou/README.md

 cd pathToMarabouFolder
 make
 ```
-The binary will be produced in ...
+The compiled binary will be *./src/engine/marabou.elf*.

-To use Python interface it needs to be built, so in addition to building Marabou run:
+To build the Python interface, in addition to building Marabou, run:
 ```
 cd maraboupy
 make